xerone9/Class-Scheduler/README.md

 Removing teacher in the final screen where you are creating time table. sometimes it wont remove teacher or destroys the entire time table

 Dont Use "-" symbol While saving time slots i.e: "09:00 - 10:00" dont use that instead use "09:00 TO 10:00".
-That symbol is reserved as I split string with that symbol for working.
+That symbol is reserved as I split string with that symbol for working. _Fixed In (Django) Online Version Of The Project.
+It'll show you clock to set time_

-Use 24Hrs system either wise when clicked on auto generate it'll schedule 03:00pm timing slot first and 09:00am timing slot below it so try using 15:00 instead of 03:00pm
+Use 24Hrs system either wise when clicked on auto generate it'll schedule 03:00pm timing slot first and 09:00am timing slot below it so try using 15:00 instead of 03:00pm. _Fixed In (Django) Online Version Of The Project.
+It'll show you clock to set time_

 _________________________________________________________________________